flutterwtf/mcp_flutter/MCP_RPC_DESCRIPTION.md

   🚧 Android, 🤔 Windows, 🤔 Linux, ❌ Web
   [See issue](https://github.com/Arenukvern/mcp_flutter/issues/23) -->

-- `get_view_info` [Resource|Tool] - size of screen, pixel ratio.
+- `get_view_details` [Resource|Tool] - size of screen, pixel ratio.
 May unlock ability for an Agent to use widget selection.

 ### Work in progress